archi-Doc/Lp/Netsphere.md

 public interface ITestService : INetService // An interface for NetService must inherit from INetService.
 {
     NetTask<string?> DoubleString(string input); // Declare the service method.
-    // Ensure that both arguments and return values are serializable by Tinyhand serializer, and the return type must be NetTask or NetTask<T>.
+    // Ensure that both arguments and return values are serializable by Tinyhand serializer, and the return type must be NetTask or NetTask<T> or Task or Task<TResult>.
 }
 ```